zigford/adfs_lab_2012R2/README.md

 playbooks, with another provider or without Vagrant, you will need to alter the hosts file, and the roles/dc\_dns/tasks/main.yml

+Edit vars.yml to choose the domain name you want the playbook you want to create.

+Then run:

 `ansible-playbook -i hosts playbook.yml`